 How To Take Advantage

 When people talk about taking advantage of line moves, it usually means tailing the sharp moves.
-Again, sharps are the players who win more than anyone else, so if a line move is deemed as “sharp”, you could also bet that line afterwards and be on the same side as the sharp.
+Again, sharps are the players who win more than anyone else, so if a line move is deemed as “sharp,” you could also bet that line afterward and be on the same side as the sharp.
 If you’re just a casual bettor, this is one way of leaning on the expertise of someone who has done their research.

 Also, keep in mind that sharps come back on sides.
 In other words, they might place a $1000 on the Yankees early in the day and hope that other bettors follow them to push the line a certain way, and then later come back in the day and bet $5000 on the Yankees’ opponent.

-Unless you work for the sportsbook, it’s hard to determine what a sharp move is to begin with and beyond that, following those plays isn’t a foolproof system.
+Unless you work for the sportsbook, it’s hard to determine what a sharp move is to begin with, and beyond that, following those plays isn’t a foolproof system.

 Use The Moves To Help Your Handicapping

-The best way to take advantage is to notice the sharp moves and incorporate it into your handicapping.
-If you liked a side before and now you seem some sharp money come in on it, that further reinforces that you’re making a good play.
+The best way to take advantage is to notice the sharp moves and incorporate them into your handicapping.
+If you liked a side before and now you see some sharp money come in on it, that further reinforces that you’re making a good play.
 If you see sharp money come in against you, you may decide to make a smaller play or leave things unchanged.
 After all, even the best sharps are only right about 60% of the time.

-Other Factors That Move Lines (Injuries, Weather, Changes)
+Other Factors (Injuries, Weather, Changes)